jpapejr/iks-life-preserver/README.md

 ### Step 7

 Again, at the top of the screen, click on the `Apply plan` button.
-If this is the first time this user has been invited into the account you may see an error with the `apply` operation.
-This is because the target user has not yet accepted the invitation.
-Once the invitation is accepted/confirmed by the target user, click on `Apply plan` once more to complete the process.
+Once the `apply` operation has completed, you can click on `View Logs` to find the generated Service ID API Key.
+Share this securely with the individual providing assistance; they will be able to authenticate using this API Key for the targeted account & cluster resources as defined above.

 ### Step 8